HoundSmallDemocratic Republic of the Congo

 Frequently Asked Questions

-Is the Basenji good for apartment living?
+Is the Basenji a good apartment dog?

 Is the Basenji good for first-time owners?